Hyperbolic Spin Liquids

 Geometrically, $H$ is the set of elements of the space group $G$ that leave $v_x$ invariant.
 Inspecting \cref{fig:3-coloring}, we see that $H$ is generated by the reflections $a$ and $b$ that pass through $v_x$, and thus inherits from $G$ the following presentation:

 This is a Coxeter group isomorphic to the dihedral group $D_2\cong\mathbb{Z}_2\times\mathbb{Z}_2$ (Klein's Vierergruppe) of order $|H|=4$.

 So far, we have found that the set of all edges of the $\{2m,3\}$ lattice is in one-to-one correspondence with the elements of the coset space $H\backslash G$.
-To construct a 3-edge coloring, we wish to partition $H\backslash G$ into three colors, i.e., distinct equivalence classes of $x$-vertices such that any three incident edges of the $\{2m,3\}$ lattice have different colors.
+To construct a three-edge coloring, we wish to partition $H\backslash G$ into three colors, i.e., distinct equivalence classes of $x$-vertices such that any three incident edges of the $\{2m,3\}$ lattice have different colors.
 For this purpose, we first construct a subgroup $K=\langle A,B,C\rangle<G$ as the group generated by the group elements $A,B,C\in G$ defined as

 Geometrically, $A,B,C$ are reflections with respect to the sides of a large equilateral reference triangle with interior angles $\frac{\pi}{m}$, which contains six small triangles of the $(2,3,2m)$ tessellation (dark shaded region in \cref{fig:3-coloring}).
-We show in \cref{SM:3edge-math} that $A,B,C$ obey the defining relations of the hyperbolic triangle group $\Delta(m,m,m)$, which tiles the Poincar\'e disk with these equilateral triangles.
+One can show that $A,B,C$ obey the defining relations of the hyperbolic triangle group $\Delta(m,m,m)$, which tiles the Poincar\'e disk with these equilateral triangles.
 Thus, we conclude that $K$ is in fact isomorphic to $\Delta(m,m,m)$: